Intro

 • UWL contacts

-Student Services are here to support all of our students, and we have specialist advisors who can help you navigate financial, immigration, wellbeing, and personal issues that can affect student life.
+Student Services are here to support all of our students, and we have specialist advisers who can help you navigate financial, immigration, wellbeing and personal issues that can affect student life.

 The Student Welfare team offers a safe, confidential and welcoming space to any student who is in distress and feels they can’t cope.
 The Welfare team will listen, without judging, to help you manage.